ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Recently, there’s been much talk and fuss about AI, and whether or not it can improve your development workflow.
 I wanted to touch base…</blockquote>

 <h3>3.
-5 Massive New Photos App Features in iOS 18 - <a href="https://medium.com/macoclock/5-massive-new-photos-app-features-in-ios-18-b4c1ba1ea1ed" target="_blank" rel="noopener noreferrer">link</a></h3>
+5 Phenomenal Apps To Experience A Fresh Start On Your iPhone and Mac! - <a href="https://medium.com/macoclock/5-phenomenal-apps-to-experience-a-fresh-start-on-your-iphone-and-mac-6d524f2023d6" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Useful Tech`**
+✍️ **posted by `Clark`**

-<blockquote>The Photos App Has Got Its Biggest Upgrade Yet</blockquote>
+<blockquote>Dynamic Island for Mac!
+Check AQI Levels for Free!
+Mac Security Checklist!
+Pixel Measurement for Design!
+Capture Text Quickly!</blockquote>

 <h3>4.
-Advanced Clean Architecture in SwiftUI: Maximizing Generics and Dependency Injection - <a href="https://medium.com/@jislam150/advanced-clean-architecture-in-swiftui-maximizing-generics-and-dependency-injection-084e0c516924" target="_blank" rel="noopener noreferrer">link</a></h3>
+Design patterns in Swift - <a href="https://medium.com/@vinayakasy99/design-patterns-in-swift-203aacf2ded2" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Islam Md.
-Zahirul`**
+✍️ **posted by `vinayaka s y`**

-<blockquote>Leverage advanced generics, protocols, and dependency injection to build scalable, maintainable, and testable SwiftUI applications.</blockquote>
+<blockquote>Design patterns in Swift provide reusable solutions to common software design problems.
+They help organize code, making it more modular…</blockquote>

 <h3>5.
 Owners of the Obsolete: Why My iPhone 6S Still Surprises Me in 2024 😲 - <a href="https://medium.com/macoclock/owners-of-the-obsolete-why-my-iphone-6s-still-surprises-me-in-2024-5cbcadea900a" target="_blank" rel="noopener noreferrer">link</a></h3>